MicroEJ/docs/VEEPortingGuide/uiPortSimulation.rst

 Button to Command Event
 -----------------------

-To be more independent, the widget should send a MicroUI Command event, which is more generic, and the application code is better.
+A recommended approach is to favor Command events over Buttons events.
+MicroUI Command events are more generic because not they are not tied to a hardware component like a physical button.
+Command events make the application code more flexible to hardware changes.
-For instance, instead of reacting on Button event 0, the application will respond on Command ``Enter`` or ``Up``.
+For instance, instead of reacting to Button event 0, the application will respond to Command event ``Enter`` or ``Up``.
-The application does not care about the source of the Command event: maybe it is the button 0, 1, 10, or any other input device.
+The application does not care about the source of the Command event: it may be the button 0, 1, 10, or any other input device.

 To map a MicroUI Command on the widget Button: